rinaldilucas/mean-task-manager/README.md

 -   Custom pipes to convert date to selected language
 -   Custom async validator to check already registered user
 -   Interceptor modules added to verify bearer token, errors, and headers language
+-   A easy example using Resolver to retrieve data
 -   Dark mode persistent trought browser local storage
 -   An SCSS method used that utilizes REMs to maintain size scales
 -   SCSS written using BEM methodology